UofT-DSI/production/README.md

 + When to Use ML
 + ML in Production
-+ ML vs traditional software
++ ML vs Traditional Software

 ### 1.2 Introduction to ML System Design